nim-lang/nimble/readme.markdown

 Some commands may remind you to run ``babel update`` or will run it for you if they fail.

+You can also optionally supply this command with a URL if you would like to use a third-party package list.

 ### babel install

 The ``install`` command will download and install a package.
 You need to pass the name of the package (or packages) you want to install.
-If any of the packages depends on other Babel packages Babel will also fetch them for you.
+If any of the packages depend on other Babel packages Babel will also install them.
 Example:

     $ babel install nake